Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2/lesson-2.md

 - UseEffectExample.jsx
 - UseStateExample.jsx

-`UseStateExample.jsx` and `UseEffectExample.jsx` are where you’ll do the main body of your work, so get your other files set up before you explore your example components.
+`UseStateExample.jsx` and `UseEffectExample.jsx` are where you do the main body of your work, so get your other files set up before you explore your example components.

 This will be the entry point for Parcel to start loading your JavaScript from.
 Import your main `App` component here and call React DOM’s `render()` method to mount it into the `HTML` element in your `index.html` file.